Earth’s Treasures

 2. Recycling Relay, Waste Wise Shopping and Waste Free Lunches

-Students examine common items and decide which can be recycled and determine which are single use that end up in landfill.
+Students examine common items and decide if they can be recycled or if they are single that would end up in landfill.
 We explore nude food and the 5Rs inverted pyramid (Rethink, Refuse, Reduce, Reuse, Recycle) to identify the various points at which waste can be reduced.

 3. Giant Compost Bin & Worms